Do you like being outside and exploring nature? Then try this fun nature art activity.

 - It reduces screen time!

-- Mental benefits: It is proven to improve the mood, reduces depressions, and also mental fatigue.
+- Mental benefits: It is proven to improve mood, reduce depression, and also mental fatigue.

 - Improves self-confidence in our children.